 To enable sorting by last name or amount of donation, simply click within the spreadsheet, then hit Ctrl-A to select all entries in the sheet.
 Hit Ctrl-C to copy.
 Then open a new worksheet in Excel and with the cursor in the uppermost and leftmost cell hit Ctrl-V to paste the sheet contents into your new spreadsheet.
 Now you can sort in whatever way you wish, using the power of Excel.
 This a good way for repeating donors to group the entries of their own donations so see how much they have given since 2014.

 For International Missions, the NSVI Board has selected those “guest” vasectomists who have made a donation “FBO” their desired missions.
-Each vasectomy “costs” NSVI about $50 in payments to patients, facilitators, nurses, social workers/counselors, and facilities.
-For Philippines missions, this donation is $2500 because each vasectomist can expect to perform 50 vasectomies over 6-7 days.
+Each vasectomy “costs” NSVI $50 – $70 (depending on countries and exchange rates) in payments to patients, facilitators, nurses, social workers/counselors, and facilities.
+For Philippines missions, this donation is $1500 because each vasectomist can expect to perform 30 vasectomies over 6-7 days.
 For Haiti missions, this has been $1500 because each vasectomist can expect to perform 30 vasectomies over 3 days.
 These volunteer vasectomists pay for their airfare to the mission countries and for their room, board, and transportation within those countries, not to mention lost income when they participate in Mission work.
 Perhaps someday, NSVI will get a grant large enough to pay for these vasectomy costs so that they need not be borne by the volunteers who already contribute so much: their time, skills, lost income, and transportation/housing costs.

 Special thanks are also extended to our non-monetary donors, the international volunteers who help (1) in the procedure rooms with cleaning/sterilization of instruments and preparation of trays, and (2) with the process of counseling and providing post-vasectomy instructions (if they know the native languages).
 They do not perform vasectomies, so they need not cover vasectomy costs, but they still must pay for their own airfare to the host country and for their room/board/transportation during missions.
 Each of these helpers is acknowledged in the pages summarizing each mission within this website.